farhad-rad/product-search-api-example/README.md

 ## **Installation**

 > This section will guide you through the setup and installation process.
-I will fill this section based on the specifics you provide.

 1. Clone the repository:
    ```bash